YuxinBao/DiD/SwinDiD-supplementary.md

 The feature $F_{E-H}$ is fed into a $1\times1$ Conv operation to output $\hat{F}_{E-H}$ of size $AH \times W \times \dfrac{AC}{2}$.
 The time complexity of $1\times1$ Conv operation is $\mathcal{O}(\dfrac{1}{4}C^2A^2HW )$ .

-The time complexity of the EFE-H branch branch of Distg-Block is calculated as follows:
+The time complexity of the EFE-H branch of Distg-Block is calculated as follows:

 <p align="center">$\mathcal{O}(\dfrac{1}{2}C^2A^3HW  +\dfrac{1}{4}C^2A^2HW )$  (4)</p>